Sound Fountain

 Listening to his Scheherazade recording one wonders what the distinction is between a broad line and a too slow tempo.
 Brown generally takes all the time and gives the solo violinist ample opportunity to present the theme and the music looses its organic coherence.
 Only in the second part of the second movement ("The Story of the Kalendar Prince") and in the fourth movement ("The Festival at Bagdad"), Brown gives the music more urgency.

-Whatever the technical qualities of the sound recording and the matrix production, the important question is: To what extend is a conductor (or any artist) able to convey the energy of the music to his audience.
-While Scheherazade lacks tension, in Tchaikovsky's Fourth Symphony Brown reaches a better level of conviction.
+The question is: To what extend is a conductor (or any artist) able to convey the energy of the music to his audience.
+While Scheherazade lacks tension, in Tchaikovsky's Fourth Symphony Brown reaches a high level of conviction.
 In the first movement he allows drama to develop and shows full understanding of the score.
 Despite irregularities in the execution, there is some sensitive playing by the orchestra in the other movements as well.
 The finale shows that Brown is in command while demanding the utmost virtuosity of the players.

 The Remington recordings of H. Arthur Brown: